 This article describes the rights granted to spouses of permanent residents of Israel under The Citizenship Act, allowing them to obtain permanent status in Israel during the course of a five year gradual process.
 Details about the rights of minors accompanying the foreign spouse are also provided.
-It should be noted that marriage to a permanent resident of Israel does not guarantee that the foreign spouse will obtain legal status in Israel since the spousal visa to Israel is based on the ongoing relationship between the foreign national and the Israeli permanent resident.
+It should be noted that marriage to a permanent resident of Israel does not guarantee that the foreign spouse will obtain legal status in Israel since the spousal visa (also known as a “friendship visa”) to Israel is based on the ongoing relationship between the foreign national and the Israeli permanent resident.

 NOTE: This article does not apply to foreign spouses residing in Judea, Samaria and Gaza.

 In order to facilitate and expedite this process, we recommend using the services of our expert legal team at Cohen, Decker, Pex & Brosh.
 Among the members of our team you will find a lawyer with expertise in this procedure to obtain a spousal visa to Israel.

 Foreign spouses of permanent residents of Israel residing in Israel or abroad, provided they do not reside in Judea, Samaria and Gaza.